HetSys/SpinDec2/README.md

 * Pseudo-Spectral solver with constant mobility

-For full documentation, please see the wiki: https://hetsys.github.io/SpinDec2/
+For full documentation, please refer to the wiki: https://hetsys.github.io/SpinDec2/

 The following is an example end state using the explicit Eulerian solver with an initial concentration range of 0.31 to 0.32: